 Software-as-a-service (SaaS) has gained traction and prevalence as a core business model across industries, largely in tandem with the rise of the digital age we’re now firmly rooted in.
-It’s a growing business model projected to reach $157 billion in 2020, up from $63.19 billion in 2014, emphasising how important SaaS products are becoming in day to day lives.
+It’s a growing business model expected to generate close to $141 billion in 2022 and Forbes states that businesses must recognise that the future of SaaS is not going to slow down.

 Whilst many businesses will take advantage of this growing trend, it does bring its own unique set of challenges as SaaS brands look to compete for the same audience.
 One way to ensure your message is heard is through an effective SaaS digital marketing strategy.